maurizioquadrio/maurizioquadrio.github.io/invited.markdown

 permalink: /seminars/
 ---

-- Title: TBD
+- Title: Computational Fluid Dynamics in rhinology (a personal view)
 **M.Quadrio**
-*Invited **plenary** lecture*, annual meeting of Finnish society of Oto, Rhino and Laryngology - Head & Neck Surgery, Tampere (FI), Oct 9-10 2025
+*Invited **plenary** lecture*, Otorhinolaryngology – Head and Neck Surgery Society of Finland, Autumn Training Days 2025, Tampere (FI), Oct 9-10 2025

 - Spanwise forcing for drag reduction and how to understand it (a little better) via phase-scale-space statistics
 **M.Quadrio**